Southern Style Buttermilk Fried Chicken is a classic

 - Line a sheet pan with paper towels

-- Shake off excess flour from chicken, add to hot oil and cook chicken in single layers only.
+- Shake off excess flour from the chicken, add to hot oil, and cook chicken in single layers only.
 Be sure pieces are not touching.

-- Fry about 10 minutes on each side until golden brown, and the internal temperature is 165°F
+- Fry about 10 minutes on each side until the outside of the chicken is golden brown, and the internal temperature is 165°F

 - Remove each piece and put on paper towels to briefly drain and then cool on a wire rack